Saturday, 11 June 2011

-A crow was pecking at the basketball sized piece of scrunched up fish and chip paper in the road.
+A crow was pecking at the basketball-sized piece of scrunched up fish and chip paper in the road.
 A car approached and the crow picked up the paper in its beak and flew off over the houses with it.
-Later, on the same street, I saw a woman in a spangley lilac sari and headscarf ensemble hoovering the pavement outside her house with big upright Dyson.
+Later, on the same street, I saw a woman in a spangly lilac sari and headscarf hoovering the pavement outside her house with big upright Dyson.

-I was sat smoking on the steps at the entrance to the park opposite the post office with Michael.
+I was smoking on the steps at the entrance to the park opposite the post office with Michael.
 I told him about the woman I'd seen hoovering the pavement and he said he'd once seen a man watering his garden despite the fact he'd paved over it several years earlier.
-I suggested the man might simply have been cleaning the paving, but Michael said that when he'd asked him what he was doing, the man had said "watering the flowers".
-At this point in the conversation, a sparrow flew down and landed in the gap between us on the step – about a foot away from each of us.
-Michael hadn't noticed it so I caught his eye, said "Aye-up, who's this?" and glanced down at the bird.
-Michael caught site of the sparrow and started with a small yelp of surprise.
-The sparrow flew off and Michael said "I fucking hate birds".
+I suggested the man might simply have been cleaning the paving, but Michael said that when he'd asked him what he was doing, the man had said "Watering the flowers".
+At this point in the conversation, a sparrow flew down and landed in the gap between us on the step, about a foot away from each of us.
+Michael hadn't noticed it so I caught his eye, said "Ey-up, who's this?" and glanced down at the bird.
+When Michael caught sight of it, he started with a small yelp of surprise.
+The sparrow flew off and Michael said: "I fucking hate birds".

 A group of school children passed me in the street.
 They all had their coats over their heads to block the glare of the sun on their phone screens.